csc-training/summerschool/gpu/docs/05-sycl-essentials.md

 # Synchronization with Host

  - `q.wait();` pauses the execution until all operations in a queue completed
-    - coarse synchonizations, not beneficial if only the results of some kernels are needed at the moment
+    - coarse synchronizations, not beneficial if only the results of some kernels are needed at the moment
  - synchronize on events,  `e.wait();` or `event::wait({e1, e2});`
     - fine control
  - use buffers features: